toluolawumi/people-records/README.md

  - PUT request to "/records/:id" to update a single record
  - GET request to "/records/:id" to retrieve a single record in the database
  - DELETE request to "/records/:id" to delete a single record in the database

+All routes can be tested via postman using the above routes